- Scientific studies have connected prenatal Tylenol use to children being diagnosed with neurodevelopmental disorders like autism and ADHD

 The severity of your child’s autism determines how much compensation you could receive.
 Most mass tort cases do not go to trial and instead end with a settlement made out to each plaintiff.
 Early projections have plaintiffs receiving six figures from settlements for Tylenol autism lawsuits.

 Plaintiffs will not know how much they could receive until the bellwether trials.
 These test trials involve certain cases going to court, allowing the plaintiffs and defendants to see how juries respond to evidence.

 How Can a Product Liability Lawyer Help You Pursue Compensation for Autism Caused by Tylenol?

 A Tylenol autism lawyer can help keep you up to date on how the MDL process is developing and how you can work toward pursuing compensation.
-In all likelihood, how this MDL progresses will determine how much compensation you could receive, but a Tylenol autism lawyer can still be a helpful resource should something go wrong and you need to look for another option to pursue compensation.
+In all likelihood, how the MDL progresses will determine your compensation, but a Tylenol autism lawyer can still be a helpful resource should something go wrong and you need another option to pursue compensation.

 Contact Russo Law Firm for Help Pursuing Compensation for Autism Caused by Tylenol

 Contact our product liability and defective drug attorneys today to see how they can help you recover compensation that can help pay for medical bills, therapy, and pain and suffering.
-Schedule a free consultation by calling us at 844-847-8300 or leaving a message on our online contact page.
+Contact us for a free Tylenol autism lawsuit consultation today at (561) 270-0913, or leave a message on our online contact page.

 Frequently Asked Questions About the Tylenol Autism Lawsuit